Disclosure: We may earn money or products from the companies mentioned in this post.

 Throughout recorded history, spring celebrations included decorated eggs in countless civilizations the world over.

-At no time did decorated spring eggs become more elaborate than those created for the Imperial Russia Tsars Alexander III and Nicholas II as Easter gifts between the years of 1885 and 1917.
+At no time did decorate spring eggs become more elaborate than those created for the Imperial Russia Tsars Alexander III and Nicholas II as Easter gifts between the years of 1885 and 1917.

 These amazing Easter Eggs were encrusted with gold, silver, and jewels.
 Each was created by Peter Carl Fabergé and they are still known by his name, the Fabergé Eggs.